pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

 ## Sample ScanPolicy for CycloneDX Format

-To prepare the ScanPolicy, follow the instructions in the sections below.
+To prepare the ScanPolicy, use the instructions in the following sections.

 ### Sample ScanPolicy using Prisma Policies